qslin/MiMut/README.md

 ```
 6. Set up the mutant library.
 Currently there are two mutant libraries curated in MiMut: `LF10_lib.txt` and `MvBL_lib.txt`.
 These are the latest collection of homozygous SNPs detected from mutants of *Mimulus lewisii* inbred line LF10 and *Mimulus verbenaceus* inbred line MvBL respectively.
-To use the libraries, please provide their path such as `~/MiMut/LF10_lib.txt` if you cloned MiMut to your home directory.
+To use the libraries, please provide their paths such as `~/MiMut/LF10_lib.txt`
-==If you are re-analyzing an old sample, please make sure to remove the sample from the library before running MiMut.== For example: you are going to re-analyze an old sample called bagua.
-First, check if bagua is in the library: `cat MiMut/LF10_lib.txt`.
+**==If you are re-analyzing an old sample, please make sure to remove the sample from the library before running MiMut.==** For example: you are going to re-analyze an old sample called *bagua*.
+First, check if *bagua* is in the library: `cat MiMut/LF10_lib.txt`.
 All mutants in the library will be printed:
 ```
 mutant_snps/Trumpet1/snp3.vcf
 mutant_snps/boo3/snp3.vcf